TimCaron/Market_Maker_Strategies/README.md

 ## TODOS
 1. Work on trading Strategies; make simple examples with city names
 2. Actually implement Stoikov , not done yet
-3. This readme is AI generated and not entirely correct ; will be updated later
+3. This readme is AI generated and will be updated later
 ## Contributing

 1. Fork the repository